Man and Wolf

 "Man and Wolf" is a story arc that ran in Captain America, an American comic book series published by Marvel Comics, from July to October 1992.
-It was written by Mark Gruenwald and drawn by Rik Levins.
-The story follows Captain America as he is transformed into a werewolf while investigating the disappearance of John Jameson.
+It was written by Mark Gruenwald and drawn by Rik Levins, and follows Captain America as he is temporarily transformed into a werewolf.
+The storyline has achieved a degree of notoriety for its unusual premise.

 Synopsis

 Captain America teams up with Doctor Druid to investigate the disappearance of John Jameson, formerly the superhero Man-Wolf.
-Their investigation takes them to a town overrun by werewolves controlled by Dredmund the Druid, where Captain America skirmishes with the werewolf-hunting Moonhunter and a brainwashed Wolverine.
+Their investigation takes them to a small town in Massachusetts overrun by werewolves controlled by Dredmund the Druid, where Captain America skirmishes with the werewolf-hunting Moonhunter and a brainwashed Wolverine.
 Captain America is then captured by the supervillain Nightshade, who transforms him into a werewolf.

 "Capwolf" finds that he has been captured alongside superheroes with werewolf-like powers, such as Jameson, Wolfsbane, and Werewolf By Night, and leads them to defeat Nightshade.
 They then face Dredmund, and destroy the magical stone that gives him his powers.
 Captain America is then suddenly attacked by a doppelganger of himself, (Note: Established in Infinity War #1 as an evil duplicate created by Magus.) whom he defeats after he is given an antidote mid-battle that cures him of his lycanthropy.